ncpr1996/blogs_backup/cluf9u8u8000108lbba4meawp.md

 ### chown

-* `chown` is a command in Unix-like operating systems used to change the ownership of files and directories.
+* In operating systems similar to Unix, the command `chown` is used to modify the ownership of files and directories.

 * With `chown` , you can specify both the user (owner) and group ownership of the file or directory.

 * For instance, `chown <user_name>:<group_name> <file_name>` changes the ownership of the file `file_name` to the user `user_name` and the group `group_name`.

-* Generally, only the superuser (root) can change ownership to other users ensuring proper security measures.
+* In most cases, ownership can only be transferred to other users by the superuser (root), guaranteeing appropriate security protocols.

     * **Syntax :**`sudo chown <user_name> <file_name>`